Kraków Schools of Art and Fashion Design

 The Cracow School of Art and Fashion Design group (Krakowskie Szkoły Artystyczne, KSA) is an umbrella group of postsecondary art and fashion design schools in Kraków, Poland.
-It was established in 1989 and comprise seven schools: Fashion Design, Photography, Interior Design, Visual Merchandising, Choreography, Drama and Pattern Making.
+It was established in 1989 and comprises seven schools: Fashion Design, Photography, Interior Design, Visual Merchandising, Choreography, Drama and Pattern Making.

 The School is approved by the Ministry of Culture and National Heritage of the Republic of Poland, and is listed in the Ministry's Art School Directory.
 Tuition all faculties is run in Polish.
 There is also a possibility to study in English at Fashion College and School of Creative Photography.